Lefschetz Defect in Families: Lefschetz defect in families of Fano Manifolds

 \subsection{Extending line bundles}

 Ideally, we want to spread effective divisors from one fiber to a whole family of effective divisors over the base.
-This in general is only possible up to basechanging the family: \textit{as long as the basechange is surjective}, this does not pose any problem towards our final goal of comparing specific fibers \(X_t\) and \(X_s\), as we do not care in which parameter space \(t\) and \(s\) live.
+This in general is only possible up to basechanging the family: \textit{as long as the basechange is surjective}, this does not pose any problem towards our final goal of comparing specific fibers \(X_t\) and \(X_s\), as we do not care about which parameter space \(t\) and \(s\) live in.

-The first step is easy: it is well known that up to surjective basechange one can spread a line bundle on a fiber to a line bundle over the entire total space of the family, whenever the relative Picard scheme is smooth over its base.
+The first step consists in spreading a line bundle on a fiber to a line bundle over the entire total space of the family.
+This can be done whenever the relative Picard scheme is smooth over its base.